 All students attending The College of New Jersey must be immunized against certain vaccine preventable diseases, such as measles, mumps and rubella, prior to enrollment (students born prior to 1957 are exempt from this general admission requirement).
 As health care workers, nursing students must meet additional health requirements prior to enrollment in nursing courses with a practice (clinical) component (NUR 240, 320/324, 330/334, 340, 344, 420/424, 440/444, 460).
 These requirements help protect students and the clients with whom they come in contact while providing nursing care.

 Physical examinations, serological testing, and vaccinations may be obtained from a health care provider of the student's choice or at TCNJ Health Services.
 Health Services is located on campus at 107 Eickhoff Hall.
 Although Health Services does not charge for professional services (physical examinations), there is a fee for laboratory testing and vaccinations.
 Student insurance substantially reduces the cost of these services.
 Contact Health Services at (609) 771-2483 for more information or for an appointment.

-1. Annual Physical Examination - A physical examination is required prior to admission in NUR 240 (Holistic Health series.
+- 1. Annual Physical Examination A physical examination is required prior to admission in NUR 240 (Holistic Health Interventions) and annually thereafter.
+Thus, this should be in the fall semester and physical exams repeated annually. - Annual Mantoux Test (PPD) Required prior to entering NUR 240 and annually thereafter during the fall semester.
+A chest X-ray is required of those students who have a positive PPD.
+A negative chest X-ray is good for a period of at least five years.
+A positive chest X-ray requires follow-up treatment in accord with CDC protocol. - 3.
+Hepatitis B Vaccination Series Prior to entering NUR 240, students must have completed the Hepatitis B vaccination series.
 The vaccine is given in three (3) doses at 0, 1, and 6 months.
 It is recommended that vaccination be started during the freshman year due to the length of time involved to complete the series (6 months).
-Postvaccination testing for antibody to hepatitis B surface antigen (anti HBs) response is recommended, but not required at this time.
+Post vaccination testing for antibody to hepatitis B surface antigen (anti HBs) response is recommended, but not required at this time.
 These vaccinations or antibody testing may be obtained at Health Services.
-There is a fee for the vaccines and laboratory testing.
+There is a fee for the vaccines and lab testing.